IRS moves forward with free e-filing system in pilot program to launch in 2024

 While supporters applauded the pilot program, critics have expressed skepticism about the IRS taking on the dual roles of both tax collector and tax preparer, arguing that the new service could create a power imbalance between taxpayers and the government.

+Steve Ryan, general counsel of the American Coalition for Taxpayer Rights, an advocacy group for tax companies said “a direct e-file system is unnecessary, costly and will divert attention and resources from more pressing priorities at IRS.”

 There's also concern about historic racial disparities and bias seen in the IRS's enforcement of tax laws.
-In a Monday letter to the U.S. Senate, Werfel confirmed the IRS found that Black taxpayers may be audited at higher rates.
+In a Monday letter to U.S. Senators, for example, Werfel confirmed the IRS found that Black taxpayers may be audited at higher rates.

+"I will stay laser-focused on this to ensure that we identify and implement changes prior to next tax filing season," Werfel said in the letter.

 Big tax preparation companies also have millions of dollars to lose if the program comes to fruition.
 Last year, more than 60 million taxpayers were serviced between Intuit, the parent company of TurboTax, and H&R Block.